Charitable Remainder Trusts

 Charitable remainder trusts are a charitable planning option which permit more flexibility and control than charitable annuities.
 The architecture of these trusts is as follows: the trust grantor transfers funds into an irrevocable trust but continues to receive distributions of a specific dollar amount, similar to an annuity, or a set percentage of the trust assets each year, for instance, 10%.
 The latter is often referred to as a charitable remainder unitrust, or CRUT.
 The grantor will receive a charitable deduction based on the annual pay out and her age, the higher the pay out, the lower the deduction and the higher her age, the higher the deduction.
 Charitable remainder trusts usually last for the grantor’s lifetime, but can also pay out for a specific number of years.
 In addition, it can pay to the grantor’s children or others.

-If highly-appreciated property, whether real estate or stock, is transferred to the trust the capital gains tax on its sale can be amortized over the projected life of the trust rather than having to be paid immediately.
+Charitable remainder trusts are often used when the grantor owns highly-appreciated property, whether real estate or stock that she would like to sell, but is reluctant to pay taxes on the accumulated capital gains.
+If the property is transferred to charitable remainder trust, the capital gains tax on its sale can be amortized over the projected life of the trust rather than having to be paid immediately.

 While a charitable remainder trust is more complex and expensive to create or administer than a charitable annuity, it leaves the grantor with more control.
 The grantor can select and change the trustee and even serve in that role herself.
 She or the trustee she selects can also change the ultimate charitable beneficiary or beneficiaries if she changes her mind over time.